Manas73/nix-config/README.md

 ## Adding a New Host

-1. Create a directory in `hosts/` with the hostname
+1. Create a directory in the appropriate location:
+   - For NixOS: `hosts/nixos/hostname`
+   - For Darwin: `hosts/darwin/hostname`
 2. Add host-specific configuration
 3. Add the host to `flake.nix` in the appropriate outputs section